adityatiwari9t8/nutrisync/README.md

 - `MOCK_CV_MODE=false` enables real image-based ingredient scanning with a CLIP-first recognizer and MobileNet fallback.
 Set it to `true` only for deterministic fallback detections.
 - If the model cannot confidently map the scan to ingredient labels, the pantry API returns a clear validation error so the user can retry with a cleaner image or add ingredients manually.
+- Pantry edits made from the frontend are persisted to the backend and reused by the pantry intelligence panel.
+- Pantry intelligence uses the saved ingredient list to estimate readiness, strongest pantry zones, unlock ingredients, and spotlight meal ideas.
 - If Redis or USDA are unavailable, the app falls back gracefully so local development can continue.
 - The backend seeds recipes, the two starter accounts, macro goals, pantry ingredients, and collaborative filtering ratings on startup.